-With its large size, rugged appearance and significant amount of hair, the Briard is an eye-catcher.
-It stands 58 to 69 centimetres at the withers and weighs 70 to 90 pounds.
+With its large size, rugged appearance, and a significant amount of hair, the Briard is an eye-catcher.
+It stands 58–69 centimetres at the withers and weighs 70–90 pounds.
 It has a slightly rounded head, strong mouth and muzzle, a square jaw with a perfect scissor bite, large brown eyes, and a black nose.
 Its ears, covered in long hair, are set high.
-It has a supple, muscular and well-proportioned body.
+It has a supple, muscular, and well-proportioned body.

 Apart from keeping its coat in top shape, also remember to pay attention to its dental health.
 Brush its teeth at least twice a week and provide it with chew toys to support strong teeth and healthy gums.
 Lastly, keep its ears clean and dry, nails trimmed, and skin free from bumps and fleas.